gct165201b/cms-nodejs/README.md

 # CMS Using Node JS

-- [x] Get Posts From Database and Display it on Client Side.
 - [x] Get Categories from database.
 - [x] Manipulate the bootstrap navbar.
 - [x] Display the categories from database in navbar.
+- [x] Get Posts From Database and Display it on Client Side.
 - [x] Show Latest Posts First
+- [ ] Apply Styling to the posts.
+- [ ] Add Side bar to the home page.
+- [ ] Display Categoris in sidebar.
+- [ ] Display a login form inside the sidebar.
 - [ ] Get Posts For a Specific Category when user clicks on Category link on a post.
 - [ ] Go To a Specific Post when user clicks on its title.
 - [ ] Show Comments on a posts.